 - QIC became a signatory in 2008 to the United Nations-backed Principles for Responsible Investment Initiative (UNPRI).
 They report annually on their environmental, social and corporate governance (ESG) activities.

-- The Investments and Borrowings Committee has been established to take an active role in monitoring and reporting on QUT's revised investment strategy in order to ensure sustained financial return in line with social and responsible investment.
+- Finance and Planning Committee takes an active role in monitoring and reporting on QUT's revised investment strategy in order to ensure sustained financial return in line with social and responsible investment.